invictus-integration/docs-ifa/dashboard/azureADSetup.md

 ![Add Secret](../images/dashboard/aad_4.JPG)

 Go to Certificates & secrets from the side menu and create a secret.
 Click on the New client secret button and copy the value.
-This must be pass when you do a release along with the tenant id and client id.
+This must be added when you do a release along with the tenant id and client id.

 ![Create owner](../images/dashboard/azuread3.JPG)